 Despite the risks, sometimes your jewelry is important to you and you don’t want to leave it behind.
 Or, maybe your outfit never feels complete without a little bit of bling.
 We get that.

-Either way, here’s a how-to guide on avoiding the hazards of traveling with jewelry:
+Either way, here’s how to avoid the hazards of traveling with jewelry.

 Hazard #1: The Airport